Leaf-Agriculture/docs/docs/operations_overview.md

     - SMS Shapefile export
     - .YLD

+## Operations

+The main goal of this entity is to present, in a unified way and agnostic from the source of the files, operations executed in a given field.
+For all operating identified on Leaf, you also will find the standard geojson, images and summary as you can find for each file.

+The operations entity will be automaticlly generate by the Leaf's API, considering operations files that were executed on the same field and type of the operation.
+You can found more information on how to extract on [Operations endpoint page][operations_endpoints].

 :::info File processing
 We are always improving our processing.
 If you have any doubts or suggestions, we will be happy to help at help@withleaf.io